vijayraavi/architecture-center/includes/cloud-adoption/governance/governance-of-resources.md

 ### Demilitarized Zone (DMZ)

-It’s common for specific subscriptions to require some level of access to on-premises resources.
-This may be the case for migration scenarios or development scenarios, when some dependent resources are still in the on-premises datacenter.
-In this case, the governance MVP adds the following best practices:
+Specific subscriptions often require some level of access to on-premise resources.
+This is common in migration scenarios or dev scenarios where dependent resources reside in the on-premises datacenter.

+Until trust in the cloud environment is fully established it's important to tightly control and monitor any allowed communication between the on-premises environment and cloud workloads, and that the on-premises network is secured against potential unauthorized access from cloud-based resources.
+To support these scenarios, the governance MVP adds the following best practices:

 1. Establish a cloud DMZ.
     1. The [Cloud DMZ reference architecture](/azure/architecture/reference-architectures/dmz/secure-vnet-hybrid) establishes a pattern and deployment model for creating a VPN Gateway in Azure.
-    2. Validate that proper DMZ connectivity and security requirements are in place for a local edge device in the on-premises datacenter.
+    2. Validate that proper DMZ connectivity is in place for a local edge device in the on-premises datacenter, and that on-premises security and traffic management mechanisms are configured to only allow access to and from authorized resources and services hosted in the cloud.
     3. Validate that the local edge device is compatible with Azure VPN Gateway requirements.
     <!-- 4.
 Once connection to the on-premisess VPN has been verified, capture the Resource Manager template created by that reference architecture. -->
-2. Create a second blueprint named `dmz`.
+1. Create a second blueprint named `dmz`.
     1. Add the Resource Manager template for the VPN Gateway to the blueprint.
-3. Apply the DMZ blueprint to any subscriptions requiring on-premises connectivity.
+1. Apply the DMZ blueprint to any subscriptions requiring on-premises connectivity.
 This blueprint should be applied in addition to the governance MVP blueprint.

-One of the biggest concerns raised by IT security and traditional governance teams, is the risk of early stage cloud adoption compromising existing assets.
+One of the biggest concerns raised by IT security and traditional governance teams is the risk that early stage cloud adoption will compromise existing assets.
 The above approach allows cloud adoption teams to build and migrate hybrid solutions, with reduced risk to on-premises assets.
-In later evolution, this temporary solution would be removed.
+As trust in the cloud environment increases, later evolutions may remove this temporary solution.

 > [!NOTE]
 > The above is a starting point to quickly create a baseline governance MVP.
 This is only the beginning of the governance journey.
 Further evolution will be needed as the company continues to adopt the cloud and takes on more risk in the following areas: